 - Enchiladas – use in lieu of enchilada sauce.

-- Ice cream – I kid you not.
-Warm up the sauce a bit before drizzling over a bowl of vanilla ice creams.
+- Ice cream – I am not kidding.
+Warm up the sauce a bit before drizzling over a bowl of vanilla ice cream.
 Divine combo!
 Or if you are up for it make Mexican fried ice cream.

 - 4 Dried Guajillo chiles or other mild dried chiles such as ancho

 - 1 cinnamon stick (sub with 1/2 tsp ground cinnamon)

 - 2 tbsp brown sugar

 - 1 tbsp raw almonds (use slivered or chop whole ones small)